mdparker/Defile/README.md

 Defile
 ======

 A convenience wrapper for the PHYSFS library, for the D Programming Language.
 Note that this is currently incomplete and will be fleshed out over time.
+Use at your own risk.

 ##Usage